libretro/docs/docs/library/dosbox-pure.md

 ## Compatibility

 ### Boppin'
 If the game rapidly cycles through the main menu options indefinitely, it has to do with malfunctioning joystick calibration. try deleting the game's config file, `BOPPIN.CFG`, and then reconfiguring the game.
-To do so, leave the game and from the command line, type:
+To do so, go to the command line from the start menu, then type:

 ```
-CD BOPPIN
 DEL BOPPIN.CFG
 SETUP.EXE
 BOPPIN.EXE